sec-edgar/sec-edgar/docs/source/ciklookup.rst

    {'aapl': '320193', 'msft': '789019', 'Facebook': '0001326801'}

-Another alternative to using the ``CIKLookup`` class directly is to use the provided :meth:`secedgar.utils.get_cik_map` function.
+Another alternative to using the ``CIKLookup`` class directly is to use the provided :meth:`secedgar.cik_lookup.get_cik_map` function.

-.. autoclass:: secedgar.utils.cik_lookup.CIKLookup
+.. autoclass:: secedgar.cik_lookup.CIKLookup
    :members: